Call tracking is a valuable and legitimate marketing tool for any business that depends on phone calls for leads, clients, and customers.

 In the early days of call tracking, there was a conflict with Google's NAP requirements, which could result in poor local SEO and search rankings.
 However, those days are long gone.

-Call tracking is $1 billion industry, serving the needs of numerous businesses that get most of their conversions from phone calls.
+Call tracking is billion dollar industry, serving the needs of numerous businesses that get most of their conversions from phone calls.
 These businesses include:

 - Home services

 Call tracking is beneficial to any business that receives leads from phone calls, and can actually prove valuable to your SEO strategy.